 - Strategy Analysis and Development.
 The Clinic assists clients in analyzing the legal issues that may arise from a particular situation and developing strategies for responding through litigation, negotiation, and/or political persuasion.
 The Widener Environmental Help Line can provide advice and preparation for self-representation for Pennsylvania citizens confronting environmental problems, as well as representation by the Clinic.

 - Educational Program Development and Outreach.
 The Clinic assists clients in developing educational programs.
-For example, in 2008 the Clinic developed and presented a program on regulation of stormwater discharges from construction sites.
+For example, in 2014, the Clinic conducted public workshops in connection with its Sea Level Rise Adapation project in Delaware.
+In 2008, the Clinic developed and presented a program on regulation of stormwater discharges from construction sites.
 In addition, the Clinic generates Citizen’s Guides to legal issues as part of its Help Line mission.

 For a sampling of the types of representations handled by the Clinic, see the Clinic News archive on the Clinic Newsletter page.